learn-co-students/nyc-mhtn-web-121018/29-events-intro/README.md

 ---

+Who is keeping track of it?
+- browser
+When things happen, those are your events.

 ## What are Web Events 🤔

 - "In the case of the Web, events are fired inside the _browser window_, and tend to be attached to a specific item that resides in it — this might be a single HTML element, set of HTML elements, the HTML document loaded in the current tab, or the entire browser window.
 There are a lot of different types of events that can occur, for example: